MeesterMarcus/AI-img-obj-detector-java/README.md

-# Image Object Detector - Java
+# AI Image Object Detector - Java

 This API allows a user to store image data as well as objects detected within the images while leveraging the Imagga API.